 Date | 2003 |

-Medium | Installation of mirrors, light, and mist. |
+Medium | Installation of mirrors, light, and mist |

-Location | Tate Modern Turbine Hall, Berlin |
+Where It Is Housed | Tate Modern Turbine Hall, Berlin, Germany |

 In this incredibly immersive and surreal installation, Danish-Icelandic installation artist Olafur Eliasson changed the weather conditions within the Tate Modern’s Turbine Hall.
 In this ambitious work, Eliasson transformed the space by creating the effect of a massive sun glowing through fine mist hanging in the space.